At Concordia University Chicago we encourage students to think big and engage with the world outside the University.

 - Developing and participating in identified and approved fundraising efforts for CougarTank under the direction of the COB.

-- Working with the College’s Marketing, Communication, and Events manager to ensure a well-run competition; this includes but is not limited to, (a) managing the event budget, (b) marketing for the event, and (c) helping coordinate the logistics for the event.
+- Working with a representative of the College to ensure a well-run competition; this includes but is not limited to, (a) managing the event budget, (b) marketing for the event, and (c) helping coordinate the logistics for the event.

 - Participating in CougarTank, either as a contestant, emcee, or event staff.

 Other opportunities to get involved with CougarTank

 Beginning for the spring 2020 competition.
 CougarTank expanded to add individual team coaches.
 The volunteer coaches are community members who are entrepreneurs, business owners, and/or executives or university faculty members.
 The coaches are invited to attend each round of competition and are expected to meet with their teams at least two times between each round of competition.
 Once within a week of the previous round and once closer to the next round to help their team prepare.
 Coaches will have access to the judging rubrics and will bring their wealth of business world knowledge to their teams.

 Each team advancing past the first round will be matched with a coach at the Team/Coach Connection Event.
 This event is held speed-dating style where each team meets with each coach for 10 minutes before rotating to the next coach.
 After each coach/team have had the chance to meet teams and coaches will rank their preferred team/coach and matches will be made accordingly.